thirdicrypto/darkwallet-electron-ui/README.md

 - Show status of connection
 - Daemon status, reset, launch
 - Daemon port
+- Check for password matching as you type
+- Better notification behavior

+- Themes?

 - Tests
 - Move UI logic to dedicated containers and markup to components